 A Few Important Notes:

-- Specific schedules for 7th through 12th grades are provided in links below and include options for student access to campus during remote learning.
+- Specific schedules for 7th through 12th grades are provided in links below and include options for student access to campus.
 Middle school and high school campuses offer individual or small group time for instruction, counseling, check-in, and some athletic activities.
 An Ontario Christian education will continue to provide strong personal relationships with our faculty and community-building experiences as much as possible.